sejungkwak/connect-4/README.md

 - Database

-  When an online live game platform is available, it is more appropriate to use an online database to show all the players from the site in a single leaderboard.
+  When an online live game platform is available, it is more appropriate to use an online database to show all the players from the site on a single leaderboard.

 [Back To **Table of Contents**](#table-of-contents)